teamGenesus/general/README.md

  * Inspired by the robot Handle by Boston dynamics and the videos made by the youtuber 74Samy

 ### High-powered RC car
+ * A remote controlled 4 wheel drive car, powered by a bldc, that can reach high speeds around 60 kmph
+ * Has suspension, brakes, driveshaft, differential gears
+ * Chose this project as we'll learn about various manufacturing processes, robust mechanical construction, geartrain etc. and most importantly it's awesome!!!

 ## Competitions
 ### Line following and maze solving bot (Meshmerize, Techfest IITB)